alexandrehtrb/Pororoca/docs/en-GB/Requests.md

 To delete a request, right-click on it, "Delete".

+You can select more than one request or folder at the same time and copy or delete them together.

 "Move Up" and "Move Down" change the order of requests inside a collection or folder.

 ![RightClickRequest](./imgs/right_click_request.jpg)